esl/MongooseIM/doc/modules/service_domain_db.md

 ### `event_max_age`

-The number of seconds after an event must be removed from the `domain_events` table.
+The number of seconds after an event must be deleted from the `domain_events` table.

 * **Syntax:** positive integer
 * **Default:** `7200` (2 hours)